 If you want to use acrylic or water-based paint on plastic, you have to prep the items sufficiently.
 Typically, that means first sanding the surface to create "grip" and then applying a primer.
 Once the primer is completely dry, you can coat it with the desired acrylic paint.
 Be prepared to apply more than one coat, as acrylics do not always provide as much coverage as oil-based paints, especially over a smooth surface like plastic.

 To extend the life of your painted plastic, you need to do two things.
 First, ensure that the paint you use doesn't require a separate coat of primer—if it does, make sure you prime the object before applying paint.
 Second, apply a clear sealant to the plastic once the paint has completely dried.
 That provides an extra layer of protection against the elements and wear and tear.

 This article was written by Michelle Ullman, the tool expert for The Spruce.
 She has extensive experience not only in writing about all things related to the home but also in carrying out various DIY projects, including landscaping, painting, flooring, wallpapering, furniture makeovers, and simple repairs around the house and yard.

-For this roundup, she considered dozens of spray paints that work on plastics, evaluating each for performance, ease of use, durability, and color range.
+For this roundup, Michelle considered dozens of spray paints that work on plastics and evaluated each for performance, ease of use, durability, and color range.
 She also considered feedback from customers, as well as her own experiences carrying out numerous DIY projects.